From booze to bulldozers, analysts scour for emerging market data

 How much Guinness are Nigerians drinking?
 How full are hotels in the Gulf?
 What about enrolment in international schools?

-All are methods being used to track the ups and downs of economies where timeliness, transparency and accuracy do not always meet develop market standards.
+All are methods being used to track the ups and downs of economies where timeliness, transparency and accuracy do not always meet developed market standards.

-The explosion of interest in emerging markets - Lipper data shows $90 billion in fund inflows last year - has drawn in many investors who are less familiar with analyzing risky assets and need help.

 Quarterly economic growth data, for example, is the most comprehensive and complete set of statistics on any developed economy's economic health.